 Your landlord website

 Your website is a foundational marketing piece.
 Not only can you describe in detail why potential residents will want to rent your unit, you can show them; display professional pictures and walk-through videos of your unit on your site to showcase its virtues.
-If you use a service like TenantCloud, be sure to take advantage of the free website that comes with it.
+If you use a service like TenantCloud, be sure to take advantage of the website that comes with it.
 You can tailor this website to list your available units and even accept rental applications, saving you time and effort.

 Apartment marketing websites